-The GNU size utility lists the section sizes-and the total size-for each of the object or archive files objfile in its argument list.
-By default, one line of output is generated for each object file or each module in an archive.
+The GNU size utility lists the section sizes and the total size for each of the binary files objfile on its argument list.
+By default, one line of output is generated for each file or each module if the file is an archive.

-objfile... are the object files to be examined.
-If none are specified, the file a.out will be used.
+objfile... are the files to be examined.
+If none are specified, the file a.out will be used instead.

-The command line options have the following meanings:
+The command-line options have the following meanings: